-The release of this framework in October 2020 launches a pilot target validation period for 20 financial institutions.
-The SBTi envisions that the first group of approved FIs will mobilize further ambitious climate actions from the financial sector.
-All interested FIs are invited to follow the five-step SBTi Call to Action process to commit to set a SBT, develop a target, submit the targets for a validation, announce the approved targets, and disclose target progress.
-In April 2021, the SBTi plans to release an updated target validation and criteria and recommendations for financial institutions based on updates in the latest available climate science and target setting methods, as well as lessons learned in the pilot target validation phase.
+The publication of this framework in October 2020 commenced a pilot target validation project for 20 financial institutions.
+As with companies, the first generation of SBTs provides proof of concept that catalyses further action and target setting among peer financial institutions.
+Following the conclusion of the pilot in February 2022, all interested FIs are invited to follow the five-step SBTi Call to Action process: commit to set an SBT, develop a target, submit the targets for validation, announce the approved targets, and disclose target progress.
+In 2022, the SBTi plans to publish updated target criteria and recommendations for financial institutions based on the latest available climate science and target-setting methods, as well as lessons learned in the early target validation phase.